-WSO2’s highly-acclaimed open-source middleware platform has the capabilities that enable seamless integration of IT applications, thus streamlining day-to-day business activities of a given enterprise.
+WSO2’s highly-acclaimed open-source middleware platform has the capabilities that enable the seamless integration of IT applications, thus streamlining day-to-day business activities of a given enterprise.
 This in turn will boost efficiency and integration across business functions and teams and improve overall productivity as well.

 For instance, WSO2 Identity Server (WSO2 IS) can define an identification for a user in a particular organization, enabling him/her to log into multiple systems on-cloud or on-premise with a single username/password.